 - Office buildings

 - Retail Spaces

-One important goal of the Challenge is to achieve recognition of sustainability and efficiency throughout our beautiful city!
-That’s why the Challenge is offering financial assistance to you to achieve ENERGY STAR Certification for your building!
-When a growing body of research demonstrates that ENERGY STAR certified buildings on average use 35% less energy than comparable buildings, command higher occupancy rates and rental premiums, and reduce air emissions as well as operating costs, applying for certification can only add benefit to your building, business, or organization.
+One important goal of the Challenge was to achieve recognition of sustainability and efficiency throughout our beautiful city!
+That’s why the Challenge offered financial assistance to participants to achieve ENERGY STAR Certification for their building!
+When growing body of research demonstrates that ENERGY STAR certified buildings on average use 35% less energy than comparable buildings, command higher occupancy rates and rental premiums, and reduce air emissions as well as operating costs, applying for certification can only add benefit to your buildings, business, or organization.